saaiilbasnet/saaiilbasnet/README.md

 💼 What I do: Currently Learning Web Development and Ui/Ux.

-📚 Interests: AI, Cyber-Security and Data Science.
+📚 Interests: AI, Machine Learning and Data Science.

 🎯 Goals:  Build impactful tools, contribute to meaningful projects.